Opinion: The Homes for Ukraine scheme rings alarm bells for this former refugee

 Finally, as a survivor of a “non-European” conflict, I think I speak for many others in hoping the compassion we are rightly seeing in this war will be shown to all refugees in future, wherever they happen to come from.

-Taban Shoresh is CEO and founder of the Lotus Flower.
+Taban Shoresh is CEO and founder of the Lotus Flower

 The Independent has a proud history of campaigning for the rights of the most vulnerable, and we first ran our Refugees Welcome campaign during the war in Syria in 2015.
 Now, as we renew our campaign and launch this petition in the wake of the unfolding Ukrainian crisis, we are calling on the government to go further and faster to ensure help is delivered.
 To find out more about our Refugees Welcome campaign, click here.